Academic Support

 A program designed to ensure academic and research rights for graduate students with disabilities by fostering a barrier-free environment that embraces both students with and without disabilities, which offers psychological and emotional support.

-Research Support
+Research Group

 - Support Benefits : Accessibility support for research activities, financial support for attending academic workshops and methodology seminars, and publication fees for short papers